GnuPixie/PycoComputer/README.md

 #### For Developers (Setup & Tools)

-1. **Initial Setup:**
-    Run this once to install development tools and activate automatic code formatting:
+1. **Initial Setup:** Install development tools and activate automatic code formatting:

     ```bash
     pixi run -e dev setup
     ```

-    *Note: This automatically installs a git hook that formats your code every time you commit.*
+    *Note: This installs a git hook that automatically formats your code on every commit.*

-2. **Build executable:**
+2. **Build Executable:** Generate a standalone file for your system:

     ```bash
     pixi run -e dev build